Naming a beneficiary for your life insurance policy may seem straightforward, but there’s some gotcha’s that you should be aware of.

 If you’re considering having further children, name your spouse as primary beneficiary and leave the contingent beneficiary silent (which means your estate).
 This protects against forgetfulness.
 If you name your current children, and forget to update your life insurance policy with any future children (and this happens often) then should you pass away only your current children will receive insurance proceeds – your future children will not.
 Better to leave it flow through your estate (which should then handle all children) and remember to update the contingent beneficiary list once you know you’re done having any more children.

-If you have any questions about beneficiary arrangements, feel welcome to contact us at 1-877-344-4011 or send an email request.
+If you have any questions about beneficiary arrangements, feel welcome to contact us at 1-877-344-4011 or book a call with one of our life insurance specialists.